 CloudCannon is a simple decoupled CMS that uses Git for a seamless publishing workflow for your developers and content creators.
 This complete version control tool for both content and code lets you revert to a previous version by rolling back to any point in time.

 You can get a robust authentication system that permits content managers to publish content while limiting authors to only create content and SEO managers to view and improve performance analytics of your site with CloudCanaon CMS.

-Contenttrain is a go-to headless git-based CMS to build web projects or integrate into your Jamstack apps and websites.
-You get to collaborate and work with your entire team in real time.
+Contentrain is a go-to headless git-based CMS to build web projects or integrate into your Jamstack apps and websites.
+You get to collaborate and work with your entire team in real-time.

-Creating a web project using Contenttrain is a matter of minutes with its developer-friendly no-code project development environment.
+Creating a web project using Contentrain is a matter of minutes with its developer-friendly no-code project development environment.

 Though you need to pay to leverage the premium features of the tool, the pricing is flexible based on your needs.
 The package also includes a free version with limited capabilities.

 Role-based access for editors, managers, marketers, and developers.